What is World Menstrual Hygiene Day? And what does COVID-19 mean for menstrual hygiene?

-If the Mooncup® menstrual cup emerges as an appropriate solution, it is also important for the women using it to have access to good support and advice about usage.
+If the Mooncup® menstrual cup emerges as an appropriate solution, it is also important for the people using it to have access to good support and advice about usage.

-At Mooncup Ltd, we hold quarterly Charity Meetings with a dedicated team who work through the many charity applications we receive, establishing who we can best support and how.
+At Mooncup Ltd, we have a dedicated team who work through the many charity applications we receive, establishing who we can best support and how.

 How can you help?

-Use social media as a force for good by using the hashtags below to spread the word on this important cause.
+Use social media as a force for good to spread the word on this important cause.

 Some good articles to read and share include: